AwaniCaleb/AwaniCaleb/README.md

 - Implemented seamless Paystack payment solutions for one-time payments and subscriptions.

 ## 📚 What I’m Learning
-- Advanced API integrations
+- MVC and Advanced API integrations
-- Modern web frameworks
-- Payment gateways and international donation platforms
+- Cyber Security

 ## 🤝 Let’s Collaborate!
 I’m always open to collaborating on exciting projects and learning from other developers.
 Let’s connect and build something amazing together!